scottdickerson/paleoindian-site/docs/Overall Design.md

 -   BUG: Default video html element always shows loading spinner when returning to page
 -   Figure out best way to load nitial video without pop of content.
 Small video
+-   Get Paleoindian Favicon from Katrina

+## TODO: Nice to have

+-   Google analytics in paleoindian (do I have to pay)
+-   Capturing any console exceptions to a SaaS service
+-   Configure CDN in front of site for Texas Humanities

 ## Header component